Intro to GitHub for non-technical roles

 Pushing and pulling

 If you’re using the web interface, you don’t have to worry about pushing or pulling.
-If you’re using the desktop client, you can think of pushing (in some cases called cloning) as downloading (pulling the files from GitHub) and pushing as uploading (pushing the files back to GitHub).
+If you’re using the desktop client, you can think of pulling as downloading the files from GitHub and pushing as uploading the files back to GitHub.
+(Before pulling, you need to clone, or create a copy of, the files.)

 Emoji and animated GIFs 🎉